Special Vehicles in Washington DCPage Overview

 To register a travel trailer, see our resource page for RVs and motorhomes.

 You need to register and title motorcycles and motor-driven cycles by following normal motorcycle registration procedures.
 Costs vary depending on the type of motorized vehicle.
-To check how much your registration and title will cost, see the DMV's fee list.
+To check how much your registration and title will cost, see the WA DMV's fee list.

 Low speed vehicles must also be registered in Washington, D.C.
 Low speed vehicles include those with 4 wheels and have a top speed of over 20 MPH (but no more than 25 MPH), such as golf carts.